While the buds and leaves usually take center stage, it turns out there are more to the roots than what many of us assumed.

 Experiencing troubled skin?
 You may want to try applying dry cannabis root.
 The Greek medical writer Oribasius wrote that dry cannabis root could be used for treating skin eruptions when mixed with pigeon droppings.
 While you may want to hold off on the guano, raw crushed cannabis roots have shown to be effective for treating a variety of skin conditions.

 Cannabis roots contain a rich source of medicinal properties and may be far more valuable than we realized.
 After all, we’ve hardly scratched the surface here when it comes to understanding the plant as a whole.
+What we do know is that cannabis has a range of beneficial factors, and can be used to treat a variety of ailments.
+With it being legalized in certain USA states and Canada, it is as easy as finding online cannabis bc based or wherever you’re located and finding your favourite strain.

 But it’s high time for that to change.
 No more restrictions.
 We need to explore this plant to its full potential – roots and all.